thomd/family-photos/README.md

     ./photo-tools --duplicates photos /path/to/archive/folder

-Remove images which are very similar (using ...):
+Remove images which are very similar (using dHash):

     ./remove-duplicates --images photos

-Manually remove images which are slightly similar using a webapp (using ...):
+Manually remove images which are slightly similar using a webapp (using dHash):

     ./find-image-duplicates --images photos --threshold 10